nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all contacts in the contact list with optional keywords to filter by names.
-2. Spend n Split shows a list of contacts, filtered by names if optional keywords were included.
+2. Spend N Split shows a list of contacts, filtered by names if optional keywords were included.

 Use case ends.